seapoe1809/Health_server/README.md

 SHUTDOWN THE SERVER
 ===================
 The app allows you to shut down the server remotely from anywhere.
-Go to the 'INFORMATION' section and scroll to the bottom to find the 'kill switch' option.
+Go to the 'SETTINGS' (gearwheel) section and scroll to the bottom to find the 'kill switch' option.
 Using this will shut down the server and the local language model running on it.
 However, to restart the server, you need to be physically at your home computer.

 Note: This might not shutdownt he docker containers from the sky store.
 You would have to remove them on your home computer individually.